alacielx/fileSort/ReadMe.txt

 - Shower glass type must match glass type in "Project Name"

 * Remember to letter doors and add any production notes to pdf
+* Pages with the words "Glass Order" and "Templates" will be removed

 ------------------------------------------------------------------